dendibakh/perf-book/chapters/1-Introduction/1-2 Why Care about Performance.md

 [^3]: Slides by Marissa Mayer - [https://assets.en.oreilly.com/1/event/29/Keynote Presentation 2.pdf](https://assets.en.oreilly.com/1/event/29/Keynote Presentation 2.pdf)
 [^8]: Slides by Stoyan Stefanov - [https://www.slideshare.net/stoyan/dont-make-me-wait-or-building-highperformance-web-applications](https://www.slideshare.net/stoyan/dont-make-me-wait-or-building-highperformance-web-applications)
 [^9]: In fact, it's not possible to parse the entire codebase in the order of milliseconds.
 Instead, IntelliSense only reconstructs the portions of AST that has been changed.
 Watch more details on how the Microsoft team achieves this in the video: [https://channel9.msdn.com/Blogs/Seth-Juarez/Anders-Hejlsberg-on-Modern-Compiler-Construction](https://channel9.msdn.com/Blogs/Seth-Juarez/Anders-Hejlsberg-on-Modern-Compiler-Construction).
+[^10]: Unless you just want to practice performance optimizations, which is fine too.